Executive Director Denise M. Miranda

 Born and raised in the Bronx, New York, Executive Director Miranda graduated from New York University (B.A.
 1993) and from St. John’s University School of Law (J.D.
 1996).
 She is a member of the Bar of the State of New York as well as admitted to the Southern and Eastern Federal District Courts.
 She is a member of the New York State Bar Association, the Puerto Rican Bar Association, Westchester Black Bar Association and 100 Hispanic Women of Westchester.
 Executive Director Miranda is an active volunteer and board member of several non-profit organizations.
 She lives with her family in Westchester County.

-Chief of Staff Nadia Chanza has worked in public service for more than two decades years protecting the health and safety of New York State’s most vulnerable.
+Director of Special Projects Nadia Chanza has worked in public service for more than two decades years protecting the health and safety of New York State’s most vulnerable.
 She joined the Justice Center as Deputy Director in January 2019 to oversee quality assurance initiatives across the agency with a focus on investigations process from intake through administrative appeals before being promoted to Chief of Staff in 2020.

 Prior to joining the New York State Justice Center, Nadia worked as an Assistant Chief of Investigations for the Office for People with Developmental Disabilities for approximately six years.
 She was also instrumental in the creation, development, and training of the Office of Investigations and Internal Affairs Death Unit at OPWDD.